- Social Housing

 Awards & Accreditations

 Our specialist and dedicated team of Housing & Property solicitors have been passionately defending the rights of those with housing and property issues for over 40 years.
-We specialise in a broad range of legal matters including housing disrepair claims, tenant disputes, bringing and defending possession claims, landlord and tenant disputes, bringing and defending antisocial behaviour injunctions, succession and homelessness.
+We specialise in a broad range of legal matters including housing disrepair claims, housing discrimination claims, tenant disputes, bringing and defending possession claims, landlord and tenant disputes, bringing and defending antisocial behaviour injunctions, succession and homelessness.

 Our property dispute solicitors also deal with boundary disputes, planning appeals, leasehold disputes, injunctions, rights of way, possession claims and compulsory purchase orders.

 Our solicitors will deal with your case sympathetically and will fight on your behalf to get you the best outcome possible for you.
 If you would like to speak to our expert lawyers please call 0808 278 2531 or request a call back.